oddstream/gosol/README.md

 * L - load/return to a previously saved position
 * C - collect cards to the foundations
 * A - collect all cards to the foundations
+* 2 - switch to two colors of cards (black and red)
+* 4 - switch to four colors of cards (black, red, dark orange and indigo)

 ### What about scores?